 A federal tax lawyer who has been with the firm for more than 30 years, Linda has worked on 482 matters for MoFo’s organizational pro bono clients, which she describes as “companies with big ideas about what they can do to help the world.”
 She has assisted entities at every level and as diverse as the Childhood Apraxia of Speech Association and The Nature Conservancy.
-The legal advice she donates spans the areas of tax, governance, contracts, and intellectual property.
+The legal advice she donates spans the areas of tax, governance, contracts, and intellectual property, and spans the globe.

 “It’s difficult for these clients to navigate the system that our world imposes on charities,” Linda explains.
 “Helping them get past the red tape and move forward on their missions has been very rewarding.”